Gabriel Harvey: Promotion of hexameter verse

 Known to the world for a fool, and clapped in the Fleet for a rhymer?"

-Harvey influenced Spenser greatly for a short time, and the friendship lasted.
-Harvey is the "Hobbinoll" of his friend's The Shepheardes Calender, and into his mouth is put the beautiful song in the fourth eclogue in praise of Eliza.
-If he was really the author of the verses "To the Learned Shepheard," signed "Hobynoll" and prefixed to the Faerie Queene, he was a good poet spoiled.
-Harvey's genuine friendship for Spenser shows the best side of his character, which appeared uncompromising and quarrelsome to the world in general.
-In 1573 the bad feeling against him in his college was so strong that there was a delay of three months before the fellows would agree to grant him the necessary grace for his MA degree.
+In spite of such criticism Harvey returned the favours he had received from Spenser.
+For a time their influence upon one another grew, but this began to wane although their friendship endured.
+As an indication of their mutual respect Harvey accepts his characterization as the "Hobbinoll" in Spencer's The Shepheardes Calender, and so into his mouth is put the song in the fourth eclogue in praise of Eliza.
+If Harvey was the author of the verses "To the Learned Shepheard," signed "Hobbinoll" and prefixed to the Faerie Queene then he was a poet.

+Harvey's genuine friendship to Spenser shows the best side of his benevolent character, although at times this appeared uncompromisingly quarrelsome to the world in general.
+In 1573, for instance, such was the bad feeling against Harvey in his college that this led to a delay of three months before his fellows would agree to grant him the necessary grace for his MA degree.